 Town Wants To Charge For 911 Medical Calls

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 Capital Public Radio's Ben Adler sorts it all out.

-Unidentified Man: (Unintelligible) dialing 911 will cost hundreds of dollars in one local city for residents.
+BEN ADLER: Unidentified Man: (Unintelligible) dialing 911 will cost hundreds of dollars in one local city for residents.
 Laura Cole has more now on the rising price for safety in Tracy.

 ADLER: The reporter went on to say, if you have a medical emergency, get out your wallet, but that detail kind of got lost.
 Stories about a 911 fee turned up in the national media, and calls poured into Tracy City Hall, forcing a scramble to clear things up.

-Mr. DAVID BRAMELL (Acting Fire Chief, Tracy, California): It's not - it is, in fact, not a 911 fee.
+DAVID BRAMELL: It's not - it is, in fact, not a 911 fee.

 ADLER: That's the city's acting fire chief, David Bramell.

-Mr. BRAMELL: It's been kind of misconstrued as someone calls 911 and they're going to get charged this $300.
+BRAMELL: It's been kind of misconstrued as someone calls 911 and they're going to get charged this $300.
 That's not it at all.

 ADLER: So what is it, then?
 Well, the answer is a bit better, though not great.

-Mr. BRAMELL: If you have a medical emergency, you call 911, and we render service, you'll be subject to be billed.
+BRAMELL: If you have a medical emergency, you call 911, and we render service, you'll be subject to be billed.

-Bramell says the lion's share of 911 calls to the fire department are now for medical emergencies, and these days, that's expensive.
+ADLER: Bramell says the lion's share of 911 calls to the fire department are now for medical emergencies, and these days, that's expensive.

-Unidentified Woman #2: Thank you.
+BRAMELL: Unidentified Woman #2: Thank you.

-Unidentified Woman #4: So why should we have to pay extra?
+ADLER: Unidentified Woman #4: So why should we have to pay extra?

-Here's Tracy resident Ed Ramirez(ph).
+ADLER: Here's Tracy resident Ed Ramirez(ph).

-Mr. ED RAMIREZ: I'd rather pay the extra fee and know that it's fair and equitable for the community.
+ED RAMIREZ: I'd rather pay the extra fee and know that it's fair and equitable for the community.
 I guess I don't really have a problem with it.

-For NPR News, I'm Ben Adler.
+ADLER: For NPR News, I'm Ben Adler.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.